biju-sasidharan/python-utils/README.md

 # Python Utilities
-This repository contains utility functions in python
+This repository contains utility functions in python.